Bill Walton, Hall of Fame player who became a star broadcaster, dies of cancer at 71

 “Thank you John, and thank you Red, for making my life what it has become,” Walton said in his Hall of Fame speech.

 Walton was the No. 1 pick by Portland in the 1974 draft.
-He said Bill Russell was his favorite player and found Larry Bird the toughest and best he played with, so it was appropriate that his playing career ended as a member of the Celtics.
+He said Bill Russell was his favorite player and referred to Bird as the toughest and best he played with, so it was appropriate that his playing career ended as a member of the Celtics.
 “Playing basketball with Larry Bird,” Walton once said, “is like singing with Jerry Garcia,” referencing the co-founder of the Grateful Dead.

-In his final years, Walton spoke out about issues that mattered most to him, such as the problem of homelessness in his native San Diego.
+In his final years, Walton spoke out about issues that mattered most to him, such as the problem of homelessness in his native San Diego, urging city leaders to take action and create shelter space to help those in need.

 “What I will remember most about him was his zest for life,” Silver said in a statement.
 “He was a regular presence at league events — always upbeat, smiling ear to ear and looking to share his wisdom and warmth.
 I treasured our close friendship, envied his boundless energy and admired the time he took with every person he encountered.”

 Walton died surrounded by his loved ones, his family said.
-He is survived by wife Lori and sons Adam, Nate, Chris and Luke — a former NBA player and now a coach.
+He is survived by wife Lori and sons Adam, Nate, Chris and Luke — a NBA championship-winning player and now a coach.

+Said Pacers coach Rick Carlisle, who was teammates with Walton in Boston: “He defiantly competed for every moment in life to be the greatest it could possibly be.”

 AP NBA: https://apnews.com/hub/NBA